Akanat Promphan

-Akanat Promphan (เอกนัฏ พร้อมพันธุ์; born 12 January 1986) is a Thai politician and former Democrat MP who served as Private Secretary to Deputy Prime Minister Suthep Thaugsuban in the government of Abhisit Vejjajiva and as a spokesman for the People's Democratic Reform Committee protest movement.
+Akanat Promphan (เอกนัฏ พร้อมพันธุ์; born 12 January 1986) is a Thai politician and Democrat MP who served as Private Secretary to his stepfater Deputy Prime Minister Suthep Thaugsuban in the government of Abhisit Vejjajiva and as a spokesman for the People's Democratic Reform Committee protest movement.

 Early life and education

-Akanat was born on 12 January 1986 Bangkok as the second son of Pornthep Techapaibul and Srisakul Promphan, who later divorced.
-His father, Pornthep, once served as a deputy minister in the government of Chuan Leekpai, while his mother, sister of veteran Democrat politician Niphon Promphan, eventually remarried Suthep Thaugsuban.
+Akanat was born on 12 January 1986 in Bangkok as the second son of Pornthep Techapaibul and Srisakul Promphan, who later divorced.
+His father, Pornthep, once served as a deputy minister in the government of Chuan Leekpai, while his mother, sister of veteran Democrat politician Niphon Promphan, eventually remarried Suthep Thaugsuban, who served as Deputy Prime Minister of Thailand from 2008 to 2011.